driessenslucas/researchproject/Thesis.md

 **Description**: Finding the most effective environment and RL technique for training.

 **Solution**: The DDQN technique was more efficient than DQN, Q-agent, PPO, and ActorCritic approaches, highlighting the importance of selecting the right technique.

-## Integration of Practical Experiments

-Throughout the practial experiments, I made it a habit to document my progress and challenges, which helped me understand the real-world implications of my research.
-Here are some key experiments that highlight the challenges and solutions I encountered during the implementation of the RC car.

-### Addressing Alignment and Orientation Challenges

-One of the main challenges was ensuring the RC car's precise orientation and alignment during movement.
-To address this, I used the MPU6050 gyroscope to correct alignment issues and achieve accurate 90-degree turns.
-My efforts focused on using the gyroscope to maintain and correct the car's orientation, crucial for navigating complex mazes with high precision.

-**Experiment E1 - Gyroscope Calibration**: Tested the MPU6050 gyroscope to correct the car's orientation for accurate navigation, aiming to improve control over the vehicle's movement through maze environments (see Video E1 in the Video References section).

-**Experiment E2 - Navigational Corrections**: Addressed alignment issues for precise 90-degree turns and realigned the car's forward movement to fix a persistent ~3-degree offset (see Video E2 in the Video References section).

-### Improving Movement Precision with Encoders

-To enhance the RC car's movement precision, I experimented with rotary encoders.
-These devices, which accurately measure wheel rotations, were essential for improving straight-line movements and addressing hardware reliability challenges in real-world applications.

-**Experiment E6 - Encoder Implementation**: Added rotary encoders to the setup to gain more precise control over the car's movements by accurately measuring wheel rotations, thus refining the vehicle's navigation capabilities (see Video E6 in the Video References section).

-**Experiment E7 - Troubleshooting Encoder Malfunction**: Addressed a malfunction with one of the encoders that halted further tests, highlighting the practical challenges of maintaining hardware reliability (see Video E7 in the Video References section).

-### Real-World Application Tests

-Moving beyond controlled environments, I tested the RC car in both outdoor and indoor settings to evaluate its performance in real-world conditions.
-These tests were crucial for assessing the practical application of my research findings and understanding the challenge of accurately translating simulation models to real-world applications.

-**Experiment E9 - Outdoor Navigation Test**: Navigated the RC car on uneven outdoor surfaces, where variations greatly affected performance, underscoring the importance of environmental factors in autonomous navigation (see Video E9 in the Video References section).

-**Experiment E11 - Indoor Controlled Test**: Conducted controlled indoor tests to closely monitor and adjust the RC car's navigation strategies, reflecting on the complexities of Sim2Real transfer (see Video E11 in the Video References section).

-### Practical Implementation Considerations

-Successful application of simulation insights to real-world autonomous vehicles requires addressing several practical aspects:

-- **Sensor Calibration**: Regular calibration to account for environmental influences and sensor degradation.
-- **Algorithm Adjustment**: Modifications to account for hardware limitations and real-world dynamics.
-- **Handling Unpredictability**: Developing algorithms that can adapt to real-world unpredictability and handle unexpected scenarios.

-By focusing on these considerations, we can bridge the gap between simulations and real-world applications, ensuring more robust and reliable autonomous vehicle systems.

-### Challenges in Movement Replication

-Replicating vehicle movements from simulations in the real world is challenging due to various factors such as different ground surfaces, vehicle weight, and mechanical issues.
-These factors can cause unexpected changes in the way the car moves.
-Therefore, algorithms developed in simulations need to be tweaked and recalibrated to work effectively in real-world conditions.
-For instance, the vehicle's weight can affect acceleration and deceleration, impacting the timing of movement commands.
-Similarly, the surface the vehicle moves on can affect traction, influencing its ability to turn or stop.

 <!-- ## Limitations